 I’ve visited SanFrancisco several times in the past, but this time with my guy, adding something new and exciting to the experience.
 That said, I did wonder if we were compatible travellers?
 Lol, perhaps it was his suggestion of renting segways?
 Full disclosure, I was super nervous when he signed me up for an advanced 2-hour Segway & Scooter Tours.
 Yes, there was panic on my face.
 I’ve never tried or considered it, but it was a lot of fun.
 I gotta say, it’s a great way to discover the city, we travelled in a group with a guide, exploring many interesting sites, including the famous crooked “Lombard” street, twice!
 We covered a lot of territories that you usually wouldn’t be able to on foot.
 So this guy of mine might be on to something?

-After touring on our segways, we stumbled into The Buena Vista famous for creating the popular Irish coffee drink, who knew?
-With an assembly line of glasses lined up on the bar and a perfect pour of Irish whiskey, coffee and a large dollop of whipped cream, it made for a yummy end to our afternoon.
+After touring on our segways, we stumbled into The Buena Vista, famous for creating the ever-popular “Irish coffee” who knew?
+An assembly line of glasses lined up on the bar, and a perfect pour of Irish whiskey, coffee and a large dollop of whipped cream made for a yummy end to our afternoon.

-So many diverse neighbourhoods, China town and North Beach, I loved the small cafés and eclectic restaurants, i.e. not your Cheese Cake Factory and yes, we ate there too…BTW great roof patio but definitely a miss.
-Another great meal, a true classic Zuni Cafe we shared the Ceasar Salad, roast chicken with bread salad aka stuffing with gravy, yeah!!
-To die for…the chicken takes 45 minutes so come prepared…order a bottle of wine.
+There are so many diverse neighbourhoods, a few favourites were China town and North Beach, I loved the small cafés and eclectic restaurants, i.e. not your Cheese Cake Factory, and yes, we ate there too.
+BTW it has a great rooftop patio but otherwise a miss.
+Another great meal and a true classic is the Zuni Cafe .
+We shared the Ceasar Salad, roast chicken with bread salad aka stuffing with gravy (to die for); the chicken takes 45 minutes, so come prepared, relax and order a bottle of wine.